microsoft/AL-Go/Scenarios/Codesigning.md

 How you do this might depend on which Certificate Authority you are getting your certificate from.
 DigiCert and GlobalSign have integrations with Azure Key Vault.
 You can follow [this guide](https://learn.microsoft.com/en-us/azure/key-vault/certificates/how-to-integrate-certificate-authority) on how to set up that integration if you are using one of those CAs.
 Once you have set up the integration, you can request a certificate from within your Azure Key Vault.
 If you are using another CA you can try following this guide to [Generate a CSR and Install a Certificate in Microsoft Azure Key Vault](https://www.ssl.com/how-to/generate-csr-install-certificate-microsoft-azure-key-vault/).
 If neither of those options work for you, please engage with your CA to get the certificate into the Key Vault.

-2. A KeyVault can be setup for two different security models: Role Based Access Control (RBAC = recommended) and Vault Access Policy.
-In order for AL-Go for GitHub to use the KeyVault, the following roles/permissions needs to be assigned to the app registration or Managed Identity on which the authentication is performed:
+2. An Azure Key Vault can be set up for two different security models: Role Based Access Control (RBAC) (recommended) and Vault Access Policy.
+In order for AL-Go for GitHub to use the Key Vault, the following roles/permissions need to be assigned to the app registration or Managed Identity, on which the authentication is performed:

 Role Based Access Control, roles needed: